-- potential environmental effects (section10.1), adverse impacts on potential or established Aboriginal and Treaty rights and related interests (section 10.2) and public concerns (section 10.3); - proponent commitments identified in relation to environmental mitigation (section 11.1), Aboriginal accommodation (section 11.2), measures to address public concerns (section 11.3), and Follow-up Program (section 11.4); - potential residual and cumulative environmental effects (section 12.1); outstanding Aboriginal issues (section 12.2) and outstanding public concerns (section 12.3); - comments from the public and responses; - comments from Aboriginal groups and individuals and responses; and - relationship of the identified EC to Aboriginal groups' potential or established Aboriginal and Treaty rights and related interests (section 9.2).
+- Potential environmental effects (section10.1), adverse impacts on potential or established Aboriginal and Treaty rights and related interests (section 10.2) and public concerns (section 10.3); - Proponent commitments identified in relation to environmental mitigation (section 11.1), Aboriginal accommodation (section 11.2), measures to address public concerns (section 11.3), and Follow-up Program (section 11.4); - Potential residual and cumulative environmental effects (section 12.1); outstanding Aboriginal issues (section 12.2) and outstanding public concerns (section 12.3); - Comments from the public and responses; - · Comments from Aboriginal groups and individuals and responses; and - Relationship of the identified EC to Aboriginal groups' potential or established Aboriginal and Treaty rights and related interests (section 9.2).

-The summary tables will be used in the EA Report prepared by the Agency; proponent commitments will be considered for inclusion as conditions in the EA decision statement (see Appendix B) and/or as part of other compliance and enforcement mechanisms.
+The summary tables will be used in the EA Report prepared by the Agency; proponent commitments will be considered for inclusion as conditions in the EA decision statement (see Appendix B) and/or as part of other compliance and enforcement mechanisms of the CEAA 2012.